monocleface/EchoInStone/README.md

 - **Alignment**: Align transcribed text with the corresponding audio segments using a customized algorithm tailored to be highly efficient and faithful to the outputs of Whisper and Pyannote, `SpeakerAlignement`.
 - **Flexible and Extensible Pipeline**: Easily integrate new models or processing steps into an orchestrated pipeline, `AudioProcessingOrchestrator`.

-> Note: The current version of EchoInStone is a preliminary release and does not yet support passing parameters as command-line arguments.
+> Note: The current version of EchoInStone is a preliminary release.
 Future updates will include more flexible configuration options and enhanced functionality.

 ## Installation